Taming-the-BEAST/Introduction-to-BEAST2/README.md

 - Settings of the MCMC algorithm
 - Output options

-Even though it is possible to create such files by hand from scratch, it can be complicated and is not exactly straightforward.
+Even though it is possible to create such files from scratch in a text editor, it can be complicated and is not exactly straightforward.
 BEAUti is a user-friendly program designed to aid you in producing a valid configuration file for BEAST.
 If necessary, that file can later be edited by hand, but it is recommended to use BEAUti for generating the files (at least for the initial round of analysis).

 > Begin by starting **BEAUti2**.